jakemcc/jakemccrary.com/source/blog/2025-08-17-humans-ask-computers-propose-humans-decide.markdown

       └───────────────────────────────────────────────┘
 ```

-This feels like Vinge's ziphead-supported computer but we've replaced infected humans with AI models.
+This feels like Vinge's ziphead-supported computer but we've replaced infected humans with AI models[^2].

+[^2]: How much longer until the non-infected humans are also replaced.
+Hopefully we're able to avoid a future dystopia.